BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand building and claims related expert witness designations, the Pauls Valley, Oklahoma Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides building related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-In connection with in house assets comprising building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings regional experience and local capabilities to Pauls Valley and the surrounding areas.
+Drawing from more than 4500 building and claims related expert witness designations, the Pauls Valley, Oklahoma Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides construction related consulting and expert witness support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Employing in house resources which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings a wealth of experience and local capabilities to Pauls Valley and the surrounding areas.

 Construction Expert Witness News & Info